Sociology — Year 13

 Develop the individual:

-Students will be encouraged to reflect on their own experiences of the media and how their experience may differ from those of a different class, ethnicity, sexuality etc.
+Students will be encouraged to reflect on their own experiences of the media and how they select and engage with news.

 Create a supportive community: